lightlytics/cdrgoat/AWS/2-ssrf-ec2-lambda-privesc/README.md

-# 2. SSRF to Lambda Privilege Escalation
+# 2. SSRF on EC2 to Lambda Privilege Escalation

 ## 🗺️ Overview
 This scenario demonstrates how an attacker can chain a vulnerability in a public-facing EC2 instance with overly permissive IAM and Lambda roles to achieve full AWS account takeover.
 The attack begins with exploitation of an SSRF vulnerability in EC2-A’s web application to access the Instance Metadata Service (IMDSv2) and steal temporary IAM role credentials.
 With these credentials, the attacker pivots into an internal EC2-B via AWS Systems Manager (SSM), then abuses excessive permissions, specifically iam:PassRole, lambda:CreateFunction and lambda:InvokeFunction, to create and invoke a malicious Lambda function with AdministratorAccess.
 The Lambda is used to assign administrative privileges to a new IAM user under the attacker’s control, granting persistent, account-wide access.
 This exercise highlights the dangers of SSRF exploitation, weak IAM hygiene, and privilege escalation through misconfigured Lambda execution roles.